Just about every incremental purchase we make (of both goods and services), has the goal of boosting our happiness – whether we realize it or not.

 What’s wrong with a little more happiness in our lives, after all?

-Here’s the thing – research repeatedly shows that the happiness we seek and sometimes gain from our consumption is fleeting.
+Here’s the thing – when consumption wins over our contentment, research repeatedly shows that the happiness we seek and sometimes gain from our consumption is fleeting.
 We get a very temporary boost of dopamine (if we’re lucky).
 Then, we quickly return to our natural state of being.
 Never quite being satiated, we seek out more.
 And, as evidenced by many uber wealthy consumers (actually, almost every consumer), “more” is never quite “enough”.

 In fact, one could summarize the happiness promise that drives modern capitalistic economies simply as: